dimsome/com-bridge/README.md

 ### Celo

-The contracts are deployed on the **Celo Testnet** with the following addresses:
+The contracts are deployed on the **Celo Alfajores Testnet** with the following addresses:

 - Meow Token:
 - CrossChainSwapper: